Great time for buyers to get out and begin looking. Call me (Marc) 303-330-4058 direct or email me @ [email protected]

 According to the Denver Post, the cities of Denver and Thornton also plan to bid for HQ2, which means they’ll likely join Aurora as part of the Metro Denver EDC proposal that Amazon will review.
 “We’re excited about this headquarters expansion opportunity,” Denver Mayor Michael Hancock told the Denver Post.
 “This is a megaprospect, and we have already initiated conversations with our economic development partners at the state and regional level to thoroughly consider the best possible fit for Denver and the region.”

-Your 5280 Team is lead by Denver natives Ryan Dykstra and Andrew Herrema.
-With a vast amount of real estate knowledge in Colorado, from investment properties to single family homes and condos, they a....
+Your 5280 Team specializes in the greater Denver Metro area and carries a vast amount of real estate knowledge throughout Colorado.
+From investment properties to single family homes and condos, we are....